Sample1703/POPContinuity/README.md

 #### Continuity test

-Using the output of the ABC analysis, it is possible to identify the pairs for which the model is able to reproduce the observed intra-population diversity.
+Using one of the outputs of the ABC analysis, it is possible to identify the pairs for which the model is able to reproduce the observed intra-population diversity.

 - Retrieve the selected simulations for the first sample pair
 - Extract the simulated Fst values